Friday, July 31, 2015

-"Damn it, he's not slowing down!
+"Goddamn it, he's not slowing down!
 He needs to slow down!"
-Andee shouts concerned.
+Andee shouts.
 "Mykee squat down man, this dude is going to crash right into us!"

 The ships are now moving at more than 300 kilometers per hour, with lightship 1 quickly approaching 400kph.

 "Oh my God, here he comes, here he comes!
 Mykee down!"

 And lightship1 takes the turn hard, heading up on the sheer wall vertically, but his momentum is just too great.
 As he tries to turn back down, the ship skids sideways right up the wall.
 A second later it spins over, and the top of the ship smashes into the southern edge of the outcrop tearing the ship to pieces, and breaking off chunks of rock from the edge.
 The impact is so brutal debris and dust fly up dozens of meters into the air, while chucks of rock are now falling like a storm of stone right onto the circuit and into the incoming ships.
 The spectators on the southern edge are knocked back both by the impact and the shock of it happening just meters under their feet.
 All leap, or are thrown back by the gust of air, half of which fall to the ground.

 The first three lightships that were directly behind lightship1, ships 5, 13, and 6 are through, but lightship10 gets slammed hard by flying boulders and the saucer spins out of control crashing into the rock below.
 It skids like a mad sled down the steep and rough slope, but stays in one pierce.